 The research design adopted for the present study was ex-post facto since the phenomenon had already taken place.
 According to Kerlinger (1973), ex-post facto research is a systematic empirical enquiry in which the researcher does not have direct control over dependent variables because either their manifestation has already occurred or they are not inherently manipulated.
 Keeping this in view, the adaptability of the proposed design with respect to the type of variables under consideration, size of respondents and phenomenon to be studied, the ex-post facto was selected as an appropriate research design.
 The main focus of this investigation was to know the utilization of information technology enabled systems and the problems faced during usage of ITES.

-The study was conducted in Krishnagiri District was purposively selected.
+The study was conducted in Krishnagiri District of Tamilnadu, India was purposively selected.
 The taluk was considered as the second stage in selecting the study area.
 Maximum area criterion was considered in the selection of the taluk.
-Krishnagiri district has seven taluks namely Krishnagiri, Hosur, Pochampalli, Uthangarai, Shoolagiri, Bargur and Denkanikottai.
-Uthangarai taluk and Pochampalli taluk are randomly selected.
+Krishnagiri district has seven taluks namely Krishnagiri, Hosur, Pochampalli, Uthangarai, Shoolagiri, Bargur, and Denkanikottai.
+Uthangarai taluk and Pochampalli taluk were randomly selected.
 The selection of blocks from Uthangarai and Pochampalli taluks are, Uthangarai and Mathur blocks were selected using a random sampling technique.
 A list of villages for the selected Uthangarai block and Mathur block was collected from the office of the Joint Director of Agriculture; there are 35 revenue villages in Uthangarai block.
-Out of total villages, 5 villages were selected.
-The selected villages are Singarapettai, Athipadi, Uthangarai, Pavakkal, Periyathallapadi.
-The selected villages from Mathur blocks were Samalpatti, Kunnuthur, Anandur, Mathur and Gerigapalli.
-These villages are selected based on the registered farmer’s list obtained from the state department of agriculture for getting SMS services.
-While selecting the farmers for this study, scores of digital literacy test and ownership of android smart mobile phones and registration for receiving mobile based SMS services through State Department of Agriculture and KVK at regional level were considered as a criteria for identifying the appropriate sample.
+Out of total villages, five villages were selected.
+The selected villages are Singarapettai, Athipadi, Uthangarai, Pavakkal, and Periyathallapadi.
+The selected villages from Mathur blocks were Samalpatti, Kunnuthur, Anandur, Mathur, and Gerigapalli.
+These villages from the blocks were selected based on the registered farmer’s list obtained from the state department of agriculture for getting SMS services.
+While selecting the farmers for this study, scores of digital literacy test and ownership of android smart mobile phones, and registration for receiving mobile based SMS services through State Department of Agriculture and Krishi Vigyan Kendras at regional level were considered as criteria for identifying the appropriate sample.

 4. RESULTS AND DISCUSSION